stef/libopaque/python/README.md

 sku, auth, export_key, ids = opaque.RecoverCredentials(resp, sec, cfg, infos, key=key)
 ```

+ - `resp` comes from the server running the previous step.
  - `sec` contains sensitive data and should be disposed securely after usage in this step.
  - `cfg` is a `PkgConfig` struct either known, or passed by the server.
  - `infos` is an optional App_Infos structure.